 There is a statute of limitations for bringing a claim.
 Do not wait.
 You have rights.
 You will never know them without seeking legal counsel.
 This is not a system to try to navigate without knowledge.
 Often Steve Howard will review a case, offer some thoughts or guidance, and never actually represent the worker.
 If the worker is already being paid, a healthy legal checkup can make a big difference and you pay Steve Howard nothing just to meet and talk.

-Some other general advice includes the following:
+Some other general advice about workers’ compensation includes the following:

 Do not assume your doctor knows how you got hurt.